• Skip to primary navigation

 Storing

-Store leftovers in an airtight container in the refrigerator.
-We find they keep well for about 4-5 days.
-Simply reheat in the microwave when ready to enjoy.
+Store leftovers in an airtight container in the refrigerator after it cools.
+I find it keeps well for about 4-5 days.
+Simply reheat in the microwave or on the stovetop when ready to enjoy.

 Bowl of vegan sweet potato stew with red lentils and spinach